Nikk-27/Nikk-27/README.md

 - 👋 Hi, I’m @Nikk-27
 - 👀 I’m interested in Data science, playing with numbers, making some stories of it, Restful API last but not the least python development ...
 - 🌱 I’m currently practising Django Rest Framework and Machine learning techniques
-- 💞️ I’m looking to collaborate in various public sector using NLP techniques
+- 💞️ I’m forward looking to collaborate in various public sector using NLP techniques
 - 📫 How to reach me nktllwn@gmail.com

 <!---